Is Consumption Of Diet Soda Linked To Dementia?

 Potential consumption effects: Weight gain

-Even if the evidence linking artificially sweetened beverages to dementia is mixed, there are some other reasons why diet soda may not be good for you—and one such reason is that diet soda may cause you to gain weight.
+According to the above-mentioned study in the journal Stroke, the science is not yet settled on whether diet soda increases the risk of dementia.
+Even if the evidence linking artificially sweetened beverages to dementia is mixed, there are other reasons why diet soda may not be good for you—and one such reason is that diet soda may cause you to gain weight.

 This may seem surprising to many.
 After all, many people might drink artificially sweetened beverages because they want to lose weight.
 Soda can add hundreds of calories to your meal, so taking that off can certainly add up and potentially help some people lose weight.
 However, some studies say drinking diet soda can cause you to gain weight.
 How can this be?